jsiegenthaler/homebridge-samsungtvht/README.md

 * D-series from 2011 (as used by the author on his UE40D5000 TV and HT-D5500 Home Theater)
 * ES-series and EH-series from 2012
 * F-series from 2013
-* H-series from 2014 (probably not working, as this TV needs PIN-code authentication)

 <img src="https://github.com/jsiegenthaler/homebridge-samsungtvht/blob/master/pics/AccessoryTilesTVHT.png" alt="AccessoryTilesTVHT" height="80" align="left">